pingan8787/awesome-ai-tools/README.md

 54. [Speakingclubai](https://speakingclubai.com/) 👉 Improve your language speaking skills by talking to an AI language companion

-55. [Stars App](https://apps.apple.com/us/app/hello-text-someone-you-miss/id6444165923) 👉 ‎Star allows you to create a chat with someone you miss.
+55. [Stars App](https://apps.apple.com/us/app/hello-text-someone-you-miss/id6444165923) 👉 Star allows you to create a chat with someone you miss.
 First, upload a photo and then start chatting with them.
-LICENSED APPLICATION END USER LICENSE AGREEMENT: https://www.apple.com/legal/internet-services/itunes/dev/stdeula/

 56. [Talk to AI Human](https://www.talktoaihuman.com/) 👉 Web site created using create-react-app